Quick start

 DollarLint discovers JSON, JSONC, JSON5, JSON Lines, YAML, and TOML files,

-skips common dependency and cache directories, respects the root .gitignore, loads declared schemas, and groups results by file.
+skips common dependency and cache directories, respects .gitignore files as it descends, loads declared schemas, and groups results by file.

 Files without an in-file schema, config association, built-in